yiisoft/yii2/docs/guide/upgrade-from-v1.md

 `Object` as the base class.
 This is usually the case for classes that represent basic data structures.

+More details about Object and component can be found in the [Basic concepts section](basics.md).

 Object Configuration
 --------------------